christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 ### Ignoring Uninteresting Calls

-If you are not interested in how a mock method is called, just don't say anything about it.
-In this case, if the method is ever called, gMock will perform its default action to allow the test program to continue.
+If you are not interested in how a mock target is called, just don't say anything about it.
+In this case, if the target is ever called, gMock will perform its default action to allow the test program to continue.
 If you are not happy with the default action taken by gMock, you can override it using `DefaultValue<T>::Set()` (described [here](#DefaultValue)) or `ON_CALL()`.

-Please note that once you expressed interest in a particular mock method (via `EXPECT_CALL()`), all invocations to it must match some expectation.
+Please note that once you expressed interest in a particular mock target (via `EXPECT_CALL()`), all invocations to it must match some expectation.
 If this function is called but the arguments don't match any `EXPECT_CALL()` statement, it will be an error.

 ### Disallowing Unexpected Calls

-If a mock method shouldn't be called at all, explicitly say so:
+If a mock target shouldn't be called at all, explicitly say so:

 ```cpp
 using ::testing::_;